Xperaz/CPP-Modules/cpp07/README.md

   1) A template is not a class or a function.
 A template is a “pattern” that the compiler uses to generate a family of classes or functions.<br>
   2) In order for the compiler to generate the code, it must see both the template definition (not just declaration) and the specific types/whatever       used to “fill in” the template.
 For example, if you’re trying to use a Foo<int>, the compiler must see both the Foo template and the fact that       you’re trying to make a specific Foo<int>.<br>
   3) Your compiler probably doesn’t remember the details of one .cpp file while it is compiling another .cpp file.
-It could, but most do not and if        you   are reading this FAQ, it almost definitely does not.
-BTW this is called the “separate compilation model.”
+It could, but most do not.